 WOW Air came out of the gates hot with some of the lowest pricing to fly between the U.S. and Iceland, with flights under $50 each way.
 Norwegian Air and TAP Air Portugal have made their name with low fares across the Atlantic but continue to struggle.
 And the list goes on.

-Jet fuel is one of the biggest costs for each and every airline.
+Jet fuel, on the other hand, is one of the biggest costs for each and every airline.
 It’s another huge factor in the price of travel.
-And earlier this year, it dropped like a rock.
-It has made a slow recovery but still is hovering around very affordable prices.
+And while it dropped like a rock in 2020, it has slowly climbed back to pretty normal prices – if not a bit higher.

 Predicting airfare is more art than science.
 It can be unpredictable, given the puzzling sales we see from airlines day after day, year after year.
 Cash grabs, mistake fares, flash sales, and fare wars can spring up at any moment.

-Take advantage of these crazy deals in 2021 and beyond: Try Thrifty Traveler Premium today for only $5.99 a month!
+Take advantage of these crazy deals in 2021 and beyond: Try Thrifty Traveler Premium today!